 In 1936, Ilse Bing was given a solo exhibition at the June Rhodes Gallery in New York, where she stayed for three months.
-Bing was impressed with New York City lifestyle and eventually, after marrying pianist Konrad Wolff in 1937, immigrated and lived there until her death in 1998.
+Bing was impressed with the New York City lifestyle, and, eventually, after marrying pianist Konrad Wolff in 1937, immigrated, and lived there until her death in 1998.

-Bing is known for her experimentations with photographic techniques, and for being among the first to use electronic flash, solarize her negatives, and to photograph at night.
-In 1957, she switched from black and white to color photography, and in 1959, abandoned photography completely.
-In 1976, she was rediscovered as a photographer by The Museum of Modern Art (MoMA) in New York.
+Bing is known for her experimentations with photographic techniques, and for being among the first to use electronic flash, solarize her negatives, and photograph at night.
+In 1957, she switched from black and white to color photography,.

 In 1959, Bing abandoned photography completely, but continued to create drawings and collages, and write poetry.
 In 1976, she was rediscovered as a photographer by The Museum of Modern Art in New York.
 Her work was later included in exhibitions at the Art Institute of Chicago, the New Orleans Museum of Art, the Kunstverein in Frankfurt, and the Musée Carnavalet in Paris.